-- 1. From the navigation panel, go to Advanced Settings > Administration > Firmware Upgrade tab. - In the New Firmware File field, click Browse to locate the downloaded file. - 3.
+- From the navigation panel, go to Advanced Settings > Administration > Firmware Upgrade tab. - In the New Firmware File field, click Browse to locate the downloaded file. - 3.
 Click Upload.

-- When the upgrade process is complete, wait for some time for the system to reboot. - If the upgrade process fails, the wireless router automatically enters rescue mode and the power LED indicator on the front panel starts flashing slowly.
-To recover or restore the system, refer to section 5.2 Firmware Restoration.
+- When the upgrade process is complete, wait for some time for the system to reboot. - If the upgrade process fails, follow the Rescue mode process.
+For more details, refer to Restoring the firmware via the Rescue mode under 5.1 Basic Troubleshooting.

-4.7.4 Restore/Save/Upload Setting
+4.7.3 Restore/Save/Upload Setting